DHLSan/LLVGG16/softmax ip/README.md

 Choose ZedBoard Development Kit as destination board
 - Vivado 2017.4

-Create block design
+--Create block design

-Add ip --> zynq processing system
+--Add ip --> zynq processing system

-Click Window --> Add ip catalog --> select ip files which you created with HLS
+--Click Window --> Add ip catalog --> select ip files which you created with HLS

-make sure the connections are exactly the same with block_diagram.pdf
+--make sure the connections are exactly the same with block_diagram.pdf

-Right click on design file and click Create HDL Wrapper.
+--Right click on design file and click Create HDL Wrapper.

-Right click on design and click Generate Output Products.
+--Right click on design and click Generate Output Products.

-Click on Generate Bitstream
+--Click on Generate Bitstream

-SDK
+- SDK
-Create new Hello World application project in SDK.
+--Create new Hello World application project in SDK.

-Replace the contents of the Hello world project with /src/helloworld.c
+--Replace the contents of the Hello world project with /src/helloworld.c

-Ready to run.
+--Ready to run.